 This talk is part of the 2019 Fall Museum Lecture Series, generously supported by the Sam and Belle S. Deutsch Endowment.

-Presented by ArtWorks Director Yumi Shirai, PhD, and Assistant Professor of Family and Community Medicine Carissa DiCindio, PhD, this talk focuses on how museums have been used as spaces for public healing for people with various backgrounds.
+Presented by ArtWorks Director Yumi Shirai, PhD and Carissa DiCindio, PhD, Assistant Professor of Art and Visual Culture Education, this talk focuses on how museums have been used as spaces for public healing for people with various backgrounds.
 As an example, the presenters will share the process of developing the art exhibition Crafting My Story: Experiences of Loss, Grief and Spiritual Life, featuring works by adults with intellectual and developmental disabilities.

 Shirai and DiCindio will discuss how the expressive arts played a critical role in expanding modes of communication for individuals with IDD working through the bereavement process, and how art studio staff and university students collaborated to transform these individuals’ personal stories into a public art exhibition.
 They will also examine the role of a museum hosting an art exhibition around a shared life experience within the context of the broader community and consider ways that art venues can bring new voices into their programming.